NMason1990/My-Ebay-Sales-Data-Analysis---2022/README.md

 For this project I have taken all sales data of transactions from my eBay store for 2022 and imported them.
  I want to clean the csv, analyze and visualize the data to see my total gross sales per month for the year,total net sales per month, avg. sale price of items, total fees and shipping, and the density of where people are ordering from.
 I will be using pandas,matplotlib, and pyplot to accomplish this.

+ Explaination of code and what I used to complete requirements is in jupyter file in markdown cells.

 ## Relevant Python Packages

 Use the pip install -r requirements.txt command to install all of the Python modules and packages listed in your requirements.txt file.